juliocezarcarneiro/data-collection-challenge/README.md

-# data-collection-challenge
+# data-collection-challenge UofT and edX Bootcamp

 ![alt text](Mars_-_August_30_2021_-_Flickr_-_Kevin_M._Gill.png)

 ## Project Overview
 This project involves web scraping and data analysus of Mars.
 The goal is to extract and analyze information from Mars news articles and weather data.
-The project is divided into two main deliverables: Scraping Titles and Preview Text from Mars News Articles and Scraping and Analyzing Mars Weather Data.
+The project is divided into two main deliverables:
+* Scraping Titles and Preview Text from Mars News Articles.
+* Scraping and Analyzing Mars Weather Data.

 ## Table of Contents
 1. Project Overview